-4 Results
+5 Results

 Several factors can influence water quality in a lake such as Lake Illawarra.
 These include weather, catchment runoff, assimilation and/or release of dissolved substances in the water by lake sediments, aquatic plants and animals, and the extent of flushing of the waterbody by tidal and catchment flows.
 These factors may not be uniform through the lake, suggesting variations in water quality can be expected in space and time.
 Rainfall has a significant influence on water quality and is considered one of the most important factors affecting water quality in the Lake in previous years.
-Table 5 presents the seasonal and yearly total rainfall records for the last twelve years and it shows that the 2022/23 was the second wettest year total since sampling began.
-Compared to the year before though and many other previous years, the largest amount of rainfall occurred during the winter period, rather than during the summer (Table 5).
+Table 5 presents the seasonal and yearly total rainfall records for the last twelve years and it shows that the 2023/24 period was significantly lower rainfall than the last two years, and similar to drier conditions experienced from 2018-2020.
+Compared to the year before, the largest amount of rainfall occurred during the summer period, with very low rainfall during the winter period (Table 5).
+It was the second lowest winter rainfall recorded since sampling began in 2009/10 (Table 2).